Louis Nelson (trombonist): Life and career

 Louis and Julia Kissack Nelson had two children: Louis Hall Nelson Jr. and Anna Nelson Tircuit.
 Julia Kissack Nelson died in 1928 from complications of pregnancy.
 After his wife's death, Nelson joined the Sidney Desvigne Orchestra.
 This group played for white audiences in such spots as the New Orleans Country Club and the Southern Yacht Club.
 Monday and Tuesday nights were reserved for black audiences at such venues as the Pythian Temple and the Bulls Aids and Pleasure Club.
-During his fifteen years with Desvigne's ten-piece Orchestra, Nelson played for summer Mississippi River cruises on the steamer S.S.
+During his 15 years with Desvigne's ten-piece Orchestra, Nelson played for summer Mississippi River cruises on the steamer S.S.
 Capitol, traveling as far north as Minneapolis and St. Paul, Minnesota.

 To get work during the Depression, Nelson joined the Works Progress Administration and became first chair in the WPA band.
 Between engagements, the musicians dug stumps at City Park in New Orleans.
-When World War II commenced, Nelson volunteered for the U.S. Navy and became Musician 1st Class at the U.S. Navy base in Memphis, Tennessee.
+When World War II commenced, Nelson volunteered for the U.S. Navy and became Musician First Class at the U.S. Navy base in Memphis, Tennessee.
 After serving in the Navy, Nelson returned to New Orleans and resumed playing with Sidney Desvigne's Orchestra until Desvigne moved it to California.

-Nelson then joined the hard-driving Kid Thomas Valentine band in 1945.
+Nelson then joined the Kid Thomas Valentine band in 1945.
 With this band, he played one night a week at dance halls such as the Tip Top, Fireman's Hall in Westwego, Louisiana, and Speck's Moulin Rouge in Marrero, Louisiana.
 He also worked for the Herbert Leary Orchestra at this time.
 To make ends meet, Nelson was forced to take day jobs such as being a driver for the post office and for a fish merchant.
 He also worked as a chauffeur and as a janitor.

 In 1949, Louis Nelson made his first recording with clarinetist and leader Big Eye Louis Nelson Delisle, as well as Charlie Love, Johnny St. Cyr, Ernest Rogers, and Austin Young at Dr. Nelson's Touro Street house.
 This recording, by jazz historian Bill Russell of AM Records, marked the beginning of an extensive recording career for Nelson.

 In the 1950s, New Orleans French Quarter art gallery owner Larry Borenstein liked to go to the West Bank to hear the Kid Thomas Valentine band play in the evenings, but because he had to keep his art gallery at 726 Saint Peter Street open at night, his ability to hear jazz music was limited.
 As a result, Borenstein asked Kid Thomas Valentine to play jazz sessions, which he called "rehearsals", in order to avoid union trouble.